William Langewiesche: Career

-After college Langewiesche moved to New York City and went to work as a writer for Flying, a large-circulation publication for general aviation pilots.
-While there he wrote technical reports on the flight characteristics of various airplanes, and profiles of people.
-In his mid-twenties, he quit the job in order to write books—one non-fiction, and two novels—none of which was published.
+After college, Langewiesche moved to New York City and worked as a writer for Flying, a large-circulation publication for general aviation pilots.
+He wrote technical reports on the flight characteristics of various aircraft and profiles of people.
+He quit the job in his mid-twenties in order to write books—one non-fiction and two novels— which were not published.